2022 Labor Demand Occupations List: Methodology

 An occupation must have experienced short-term historical growth from 2017 to 2020 in order to be considered for the demand list.
 In 2020, there were 278 occupations that met this threshold, or 35 percent of the 799 occupations in the state.

 Any occupation that is projected to add employment at a rate double the statewide average of 5.7 percent is considered for the demand list.
 In 2022, there were 150 occupations meeting this threshold, or 19 percent of the 799 occupations in the state.

 Any occupation that meets all three of these thresholds is included on the demand list, simply based on its strong demand.
 In 2022, there were 23 occupations meeting all three of these thresholds, or 3 percent of the 794 occupations in the state.
 In addition, and due to the extraordinary circumstances reflected in the labor market information in 2020, all occupations that were included on the Demand Occupations List in 2020 will remain until the next update.

 In an attempt to identify those occupations where there is “significant excess of demand over supply for adequately trained workers”, the following steps were taken:

 - Each of the seven variables listed above (5 measuring demand, 2 measuring supply) were indexed on a scale of 0 to 1 to the maximum value for each individual measure.

 - In order to get a single value for both supply and demand, an average (between 0 and 1) was calculated based on the individual indexed values.

-There were a total of 109 occupations (14% of the 794 occupations in the state) that are considered to be in demand based on this new methodology.
-The combined employment of these occupations is 1,951,000 in 2018 (48 % of the total occupational employment in the state).
+After adjustments made to account for changes in occupational classification, there were a total of 127 occupations (16% of the 799 occupations in the state) that are considered to be in demand based on this new methodology.
+The combined employment of these occupations is 1,865,920 in 2022 (50% of the total occupational employment in the state).